iu8lmc/balteus/README.md

 ![ultron](https://pbs.twimg.com/media/F23jEfzWYAApY9t?format=webp&name=small)

-## ⚙️ To run PHP in an optimized way, use the following commands:
+## ⚙️ To run PHP in an optimized way for linux, use the following commands:

 To run it directly in the command line: